cmu-sei/juneberry/juneberry/documentation/model_configuration_specification.md

 the unique properties of the model when summarizing all the models belonging to an experiment.

 ## task
+**DEPRECATED** Use the trainer and evaluator extension points instead.
 **Optional:** This string indicates the type of training this configuration file will perform.
 Supported values for this field are: "classification" or "objectDetection".
 When this field is not provided, Juneberry will assume that the task is "classification".